Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 thus

 \end{proof}

-Given two open subsets $\Omega_1$ and $\Omega_2$ of finite dimensional vector spaces, we define the function space $\CC^{0,\infty}(\Omega_1,\Omega_2)$ to be the set of functions from $\Omega_1\times\Omega_2$ to $\R$, that are infinitely differentiable with respect to the second argument and such that the partial derivatives (with respect to the second argument) are continuous with respect to the first argument.
-Note that this space can be turned into a Frechet space with the semi-norms
+Given two open subsets $\Omega_1$ and $\Omega_2$ of finite dimensional vector spaces, we define the function space $\CC^{0,\infty}(\Omega_1,\Omega_2)$ to be the set of functions from $\Omega_1\times\Omega_2$ to $\R$, that are infinitely differentiable with respect to the second argument and such that the partial derivatives (with respect to the second argument) are jointly continuous.
+We endow this space with the usual topology of uniform convergence of second partial derivatives to any order on compact subsets of $\Omega_1\times\Omega_2$. \begin{lemma} The application $\widetilde{\rho}$ belongs to $\CC^{0,\infty}(\M_A(\R),\Ss_{2A}^+(\R))$. \end{lemma} \begin{proof} Let